aerogear-attic/aerogear-android-authz/README.md

 ## Questions?

-Join our [user's mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-users) for any questions and help!
+Join our [user mailing list](https://lists.jboss.org/mailman/listinfo/aerogear-users) for any questions or help!
 We really hope you enjoy app development with AeroGear!